NOAA-ORR-ERD/PyGnome/InstallingWithAnaconda.rst

 https://conda-forge.github.io/

-Is a community project to build a wide variety of pacakges for conda -- it supports most of what PyGNOME needs.
+Is a community project to build a wide variety of packages for conda -- it supports most of what PyGNOME needs.

-However, there a few NOAA-spcific packages that are not (yet) on conda-forge, so we have set up `our own anaconda channel <https://anaconda.org/noaa-orr-erd>`__ where we put various packages needed for ``py_gnome``.
+However, there a few NOAA-specific packages that are not (yet) on conda-forge, so we have set up `our own anaconda channel <https://anaconda.org/noaa-orr-erd>`__ where we put various packages needed for ``py_gnome``.